SkillsFundingAgency/das-frontend/src/fiu/components/promo/README.md

 # Promo
-Full width colour banner, promoting areas of the site
+Full width colour banner, promoting areas of the site.
+There are 2 versions, one for employer and apprentice.